agpranjal/college-attendance/README.md

 # College-Attendance
-Script to check student's college attendance (BITR)
+Script to check student's college attendance (BITR) with just one line of code.

 ## Things needed to make sure before started.
 * Is python3 is downloaded? (command line:- python3 --version)